racket/racket7/racket/src/cs/README.txt

    By default, `make` will use the enclosing Racket build.
-Go back to the root of this repository/distribution and build so that at least the "compiler-lib" and "parser-tools-lib" packages are installed, either with just `make` (for a full build) or with
+Go back to the root of this repository/distribution and build so that at least the "compiler-lib" package is installed, either with just `make` (for a full build) or with

-      make PKGS="compiler-lib parser-tools-lib"
+      make PKGS="compiler-lib"

+   Note that if you build as described in "./c/README.txt", then you don't need the "compiler-lib" package.

    If you'd like to use an existing installation of Racket, instead, you can use `make RACKET=...` to set the command for `racket`.